Questions and Answers about the Creation, Curse, Catastrophe (CCC) Geologic Model

 Yes.
-One day I read in a geology book that the fossil succession sequence in the strata was similar to the food chain.
-The food chain is that sequence of life forms that mutually depend upon each other.
+One day I read in a geology book that the fossil succession sequence in the strata was similar to the food web.
+The food web is that sequence of life forms that mutually depend upon each other.
 Each animal, for example, needs a specific food supply.
 There is a biological web that holds life together in each ecosystem.
 And, furthermore, these ecosystems have as a base the "simple" one celled forms of life.
-Only more complete food chains provide subsistence for the "higher" life forms such as mammals and Man.
+Only more complete food webs provide subsistence for the "higher" life forms such as mammals and Man.

 5. Question: Where did Adam and Eve and other humans live during this "Adam to Noah" time and why don't we find massive gravesites of their bones?

 The lack of massive grave sites of humans have been one of the most difficult enigmas to explain in the Flood model.
 In contrast to the CCC model, the Flood model says that almost all fossils formed as a result of the Flood.
 Certainly the earth’s rocks are full of fossils of many types and mass burials of various animals and plants are not uncommon.
 Yet, not a single mass human fossil graveyard has ever been discovered.
 This would seem totally unexplained if the bulk of the fossil record is from the Flood event as the Flood model postulates.
 There may have been billions of people living on the earth by the beginning of the Flood.
 How could they not be fossilized along with the billions of other fossil forms?